Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Introduction

 Fix an ordering of the zero-circles of $\omega$.
 In \cite{Gerig:taming} we defined the near-symplectic Gromov invariants

 in terms of counts of pseudoholomorphic curves in a certain completion of $X-Z$, for which they a priori depend on an almost complex structure on $X-Z$.
-Here is the main theorem of this paper for $X$ minimal, from which it follows that $Gr_{X,\omega}$ over $\ZZ/2\ZZ$ are indeed smooth invariants of $X$.
-(Recall that $X$ is \textit{minimal} if there are no \textit{exceptional spheres}, smoothly embedded smooth spheres of self-intersection $-1$).
+Here is the main theorem of this paper for $X$ minimal,\footnote{A manifold is \textit{minimal} if there are no \textit{exceptional spheres}, smoothly embedded 2-spheres of self-intersection $-1$.} from which it follows that $Gr_{X,\omega}$ over $\ZZ/2\ZZ$ are indeed smooth invariants of $X$.

 \begin{theorem} Given a minimal 4-manifold $(X,\omega)$ as above and any $\s\in\Spinc(X)$,